Champion of the Underdog & Cairns Council Revisited

 - Conclusion for Champion of the Underdog

 The year 2019 reminded me that there are not many employment opportunities for an ageing quadriplegic.
 I was no longer a political Champion of the Underdog, but an underdog myself.
-During 2019, I spent a lot of time just hanging around my local area, having coffee at local shops and enjoying the occasional beer.
-I didn’t have a car for quite some time, so strolling around town with Simon and hanging out at the shops filled up my time and kept up my local profile.
+During 2019, I spent a lot of time hanging around my local area.
+Having coffee at local shops and enjoying the occasional beer.
+I didn’t have a car for some time, so spent time rolling around town and hanging out at the shops.
+It filled up my time and kept up my local profile.
 The next round of local council elections, coming up in March 2020, were in the back of my mind.

 After New Year I decided I would run for Council again.
-The sitting Councillor, John Schilling, was in my eyes not the most likeable of the sitting Unity Councillors, and he held very Conservative views.
-Having Conservative views is one thing, but the fact that Schilling was a climate change sceptic was too much for me to take.
+The sitting Councillor, John Schilling, was in my eyes not the most likeable of the sitting Unity Councillors.
+He held very Conservative views.
+Having Conservative views is one thing, but that Schilling was a climate change sceptic was too much to take.
 While local Councils may not be “big players” in addressing climate mitigation, their role is important.
 Every level of government must to do their bit to combat the climate emergency.

-I realised quickly that no one else would be standing against Mr Schilling, so I decided to put my own name on the ballots in Division 2 of Cairns Regional Council.
+I realised quickly that no one else would be standing against Mr Schilling.
+So I decided to put my own name on the ballots in Division 2 of Cairns Regional Council.
 Surprisingly, this had a wonderfully positive impact on my state of mind.
-I enjoyed getting out in the community, whether I was heading down to the shops or knocking on doors – just getting out, talking to people walking in the sunshine, and breathing the fresh air.
+I enjoyed getting out in the community, whether I was heading down to the shops or knocking on doors.
+Just getting out, talking to people walking in the sunshine, and breathing the fresh air was a tonic.
 It was a stark contrast to the depressing time I had spent pondering all my problems during the previous year.

 Back on Cairns Regional Council